PeteC/petec.github.io/source/_posts/2014-06-29-presentation-controllers.markdown

    * ```transitionDuration:```
    * ```animateTransition:```

-We'll also add a class property that we can set that indicates whether our class should present or dismiss the view controller.
+We'll also add a class property that we can set on initialisation that indicates whether our class should present or dismiss the view controller.

 The simplest method to override is ```animatedTransition:```.
 All we need to do is return the animation duration for our presentation.